 So I finally replaced my aging laptop with something a bit more up-to-date: a Core 2 Duo Thinkpad T60p.
 I'm really happy with it; it's definitely got that solid feeling to it for which Thinkpads are famous.
 I'm pretty sure it's the most sturdily-constructed laptop I've used.
 Even the Trackpoint device is a pleasure to use.
 If you've hated Trackpoints on other laptops, the Thinkpad version is much more comfortable, and being able to move the pointer without leaving the home row is a big usability win.

 The only disappointment I've noticed so far is the graphics card; it's an ATI FireGL V5250 for which no Free drivers are available.
-If I had known I'd have to use the binary fglrx drivers, I would have gotten another configuration—the ATI drivers are kind of lame compared to the Free drivers that work for other cards.
+If I had known I'd have to use the binary fglrx drivers, I would have gotten another configuration—the ATI drivers are kind of weak compared to the Free drivers that work for other cards.
 They work better for 3D effects, but they don't work with AIGLX and Beryl, which is the only 3D stuff I would actually be marginally interested in using.
 I've also heard that the binary driver can cause major issues with hibernation, but I haven't really tried that much; suspend seems to be fine.
-In a perfect world the jokers at ATI would just step aside and let the real hackers write the drivers, but what can you do.
 Next time I'm getting an Intel card if at all possible.

 The resolution (1600x1200) is ridiculously sharp, which is the main reason I chose the Thinkpad over the similarly-priced Macbook Pro.
 It has 2.3 times as many pixels as my last laptop.
 It's also got a nifty fingerprint reader that you can plug into PAM and use to authorize yourself with any regular Unixy programs.
 Pretty cool.
 I was a bit worried about the extra weight, (~2.5 kg vs the 1.5 of my old Dell) but it turns out I don't tote it around nearly as much as I used to when I got my Dell, being in university at the time, so the weight doesn't bother me.